Skip to main content

 Single Page Applications (SPAs)

 SPAs render content client-side after the initial load.
-Increasing wait_ms usually resolves extraction issues.
-If not, check whether the data is available through the site’s own API (network tab in DevTools) — that may be easier to call directly.
+Increasing wait usually resolves extraction issues.
+If not, check whether the data is available through the site’s own API (Network tab in DevTools) — that may be easier to call directly.

 Verifying the rendered HTML